 On 1 February MTG signed a definitive agreement with TDC Group to combine its Nordic Entertainment and MTG Studios businesses (together "MTG Nordics") with TDC Group.
 TDC Group's consideration comprised issuance of new shares and cash payment for MTG Nordics, and the newly issued TDC Group shares was to be distributed to MTG shareholders immediately upon completion of the combination.
 On 12 February MTG was informed by TDC Group that its Board of Directors withdraw its recommendation due to an offer of the shares for the whole TDC Group.
-The agreement governing the combination of the offer.
+The agreement governing the combination has not been terminated at this stage pending completion of the offer.